SmalsResearch/bePelias/README.md

 - delete "retired" ? low priority ?
 - get by id for postalname, part of mun
 - postalcode --> code (in postalInfo ?)
+- /geocode --> /addresses ?
+- /searchCity --> /cities ?
+- Migrate from Flask to FastAPI?